 Cowboys LB Wilson arrested on assault with weapon charges

 Police say Wilson, a Dallas Cowboys linebacker, has been arrested on two counts of aggravated assault with a deadly weapon.
 Frisco polic...
-Police were searching Wednesday for a woman who drove onto a sidewalk near a Salt Lake City homeless shelter, killing one woman and injuring five others.
+FRISCO, Texas - Dallas Cowboys linebacker Damien Wilson has been arrested on two counts of aggravated assault with a deadly weapon, police said.

 Comments